karenpayneoregon/dyynamic-sql-where-in/readme.md

 ## SQL-Server/OleDb versions

 There are two versions, one for `SQL-Server` and one for `OleDb/MS-Access`.
-Currently the OleDb versionn has limited testing.
+Currently the OleDb version has limited testing.

-Example included for windows forms
+### Data access

+Is done using data provider connection and command objects, not Entity Framework.

+#### Examples included

+Windows forms

 ![img](SimpleExamples/assets/whereInForm1.png)